aws/aws-parallelcluster/cli/stepfunctions/README.md

 Optional Parameters:

-`wait_time`: How long to wait between rechecking the status of the job to see if it's completed; default = 10; range 1-240 due to scheduler limitations
+`wait_time`: Period between polling on the status of the job in seconds; default = 10; range 1-240 due to scheduler limitations

 ```
 [job donut]